Zephyr™ 1.75mm Filament Extruder

 # Calibrate the PID by running a PID autotune routine

-Once you have set the heaters in config.g, before using any material you need to run the PID autotuning procedure for each heater separately.
+Once you have set the heaters in printer.cfg, before using any material you need to run the PID autotuning procedure for each heater separately.

 In the command console type and press enter: